Mallow Face Cleanser Kit - Part 1 - The Gel

 - xanthan gum

-MethodStart with sterile tools and containers and a clean workspace.
+MethodStart with sanitized tools and containers and a clean workspace.

 - Weigh out mallow flowers and place into tea-infusion bags leaving room for the flowers to expand a bit